born2bemedia/bizorax/src/lib/policies/terms-and-conditions.md

 - Reproduce, distribute, modify, or exploit the Content or Marks for commercial purposes.
 - Create derivative works or sublicense the Content without prior written permission from Bizorax.

-4. If you intend to use it beyond the scope outlined above, please contact us at <a href="https://bizorax.com/contact">https://bizorax com/contact</a>.
+4. If you intend to use it beyond the scope outlined above, please contact us at <a href="mailto:info@bizorax.com">info@bizorax.com</a> or <a href="https://bizorax.com/contact">https://bizorax com/contact</a>.

 ## Your Responsibilities as a User